Young Leaders Programs

 From 2020 to 2024, CYDA ran a series of free National Youth Disability Leadership Programs (also called the “Young Leaders Program” for short).
 The Young Leaders Program was for young people with disability from anywhere in Australia.

-We are now working with Regional Disability Advocacy Service in Wagga Wagga, Rights in Action in Cairns, and YouthworX NT in Darwin, supporting them to run regional/rural versions of the Young Leaders Program.
+Then, in 2025, we supported Regional Disability Advocacy Service in Wagga Wagga, Rights in Action in Cairns, and YouthworX NT in Darwin to run regional/rural versions of the Young Leaders Program.

-Each organisation has worked with CYDA to co-design adaptations to the program.
-This means that each Young Leaders Program will be more aligned with the goals and interests of young people in each region.
+Each organisation worked with CYDA to co-design adaptations to the program.
+This means that each Young Leaders Program was more aligned with the goals and interests of young people in each region.

 Young person with long fair hair wearing large headphones, sitting in front of a computer screen and smiling at the camera.
 There is a large printer on the shelf behind her, and the power wheelchair she is using is just visible at the bottom of the frame.